 Please check back here often.

-Masks must continue to be worn in all indoor spaces on UM campuses.
-Beginning May 4, KN95 masks are highly recommended, but 3-ply medical masks (minimum ASTM Grade 2) will also be acceptable.
+COVID-19 continues to circulate widely in Manitoba.
+As a result, the existing masking mandate will continue until further notice—KN95 masks are highly recommended, but 3-ply medical masks (minimum ASTM Grade 2) will also be acceptable.

-See the mask use section of the Healthy and Safety page for more information about distribution and locations.
+See the mask use section of the Healthy and Safety page for more information.

-Please stay home when you are sick.
+Please stay home when you are feeling unwell.
 Employee sick time or remote work arrangements (where possible) can be used for self-isolation – please connect with your supervisor to make required arrangements.
-Students should work directly with instructors to seek reasonable accommodation.
+Students should work directly with instructors to make reasonable academic arrangements.

 All adults (age 18+) can receive a booster shot (third dose) of a COVID-19 vaccine and it is strongly recommended to receive your booster as soon as you are eligible.
+Some adults who are at increased risk of severe illness from COVID-19 are also eligible to receive a second booster dose.
 Boosters are available at any location that offers the COVID-19 vaccine.
-A six-month timeframe between second and third doses continues to be recommended for most Manitobans.
-A shorter timeline is recommended for some groups.
+At least a four-month timeframe between second and third doses is recommended.
 Visit the Province of Manitoba website for eligibility criteria and information on where to book a vaccine.

 University Health Service is offering both Pfizer and Moderna boosters.
 Call 204-474-8411 to book an appointment.